lpatcha/elearning/README.md

 This layer is responsible for the user interface and interaction with the OLMS.
 It includes components such as web browsers and user interfaces.
-Users interact with the OLMS through these components, accessing features like User registration, course content and assignments.
+Users interact with the OLMS through these components, accessing features like
+i) User registration
+ii) course content
+iii) assignments etc.
 Communication: The presentation layer sends user requests and input to the application layer for processing.

 ### Application Layer: